-This brings us to answering the question of why you would want wisdom.
+Here lies the answer to why you would want wisdom.

 To avoid poor judgement, Kahneman advises us to slow down.
-Slowness means allowing for deeper understanding, careful consideration and better long-term outcomes..
-Acting wisely is not insurance for any outcome but increases in the likelihood of making the right decisions.
+Slowness means allowing for deeper understanding, careful consideration and better long-term outcomes.
+Acting wisely is not an insurance for any outcome but increases the likelihood of making the right decisions and responding to situations thoughtfully.
 This will result in a happier and more successful life.

 What does research tell us about wisdom?

-There are two teams today that research wisdom: one in Berlin and one in Yale University.
-The key difference between them is that the German team emphasises cognitive aspects of knowledge and thinking (i.e. meaning of life), while the US team examines the importance of balance between thinking and feeling (i.e. compassion and values).
+There are two approaches to researching wisdom: one focuses on cognitive aspects of knowledge and thinking (i.e. meaning of life), while the other examines the balance between thinking and feeling (i.e. compassion and values).

-But both teams agree on the criteria for assessing wisdom:
+But both agree on these criteria for assessing wisdom: